 We’d look for any excuse to book a flight to France, map out a route, and spend a few days scouring flea markets, brocantes, and vides greniers (the French version of a garage sale) for vintage finds.
 The next best thing?
 A few small vintage shops, with wares hand-sourced from antiques shops and stalls throughout France, and easily browsable from your couch.
 Unlike bigger online platforms like eBay and Etsy, these are more curated shops run (and sourced) by individuals and couples, with small selections that frequently sell out (and get replenished).
 It’s a version of a flea market where the digging has been done for you (no kitschy bric-a-brac included); all your need to do is go online.
 Here are six shops we like.

-1. Nomibis Above: Based in Reims, France, Shoppable on Instagram.
+Read more about the shop in Nomibis: A Vintage Shop in Reims, France, Shoppable on Instagram.

 Take a tour of the shop (and the shopkeepers’ apartment, above) in Marston House in Vinalhaven: French Vintage Style in Maine.

 For a look inside the guest houses (and Brun and Bérard’s own place), see French Lessons: A Designer and an Antiquary’s Remodeled Guesthouses in Reims (Soon Available to Rent).

 Read more about Aki in Vintage French Style You Can Rent: Madame de la Maison in Paris (and get her entertaining tips in How to Throw a Party the French Way).

 More vintage French style: